 Meal replacements can be a good substitute for regular food when there’s no time to prepare food, but unfortunately, many of these products are loaded with sugar and additives, as well as sorely lacking in real nutrition.

-I’ve dedicated months of research and testing to find a good option I can recommend to my clients with a clear conscience, and at some point in that quest, I stumbled upon Huel.
+I’ve dedicated months of research and testing to find a good meal replacement option I can recommend to my clients with a clear conscience, and at some point in that quest, I stumbled upon Huel.

-The brand claims to offer a line of nutritionally complete and affordable meal replacements that contains all 27 essential vitamins and minerals.
+The brand claims to offer a line of nutritionally complete and affordable meal replacements that contains all 27 vitamins and minerals.

 In this Huel review, I’ll let you know if this product is really all it’s cracked up to be.

 Huel (Human + Fuel) is a brand founded by Julian Hearn in June 2015 with the mission of providing nutritionally complete, convenient, and affordable meals.
 The company's products are advertised as “real food” with “real nutrition.”
 Every meal delivers 27 essential vitamins and minerals.

 Each nutritionally complete meal replacement takes less than two minutes to prepare, so it could be the perfect substitute for when you’re in a rush or simply want to save time.

 Plus a good balance of protein, essential fats, carbohydrates, fiber, and phytonutrients per serving.
 This claim is very similar to its rival brand, Soylent.